SteeltoeOSS/Documentation/api/v4/management/metrics.md

 To emit custom metrics in Cloud Foundry, use [Metric Registrar](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/10-0/tpcf/metric-registrar-index.html).

+> [!CAUTION]
+> Authenticated endpoints are not supported with Metric Registrar.
+> For this scenario, consider configuring actuators to [use an alternate port](./using-endpoints.md#configure-global-settings) and use that private network port to offer the metrics.

 There are two methods available to register your endpoint for metrics collection

 #### Metrics Registrar Plugin